 I’m skeptical of anything that claims to be revolutionary, especially in my field.
-When I first started seeing software that was claimed to make strength & conditioning programming simple, I didn’t think twice about it.
+When I first started seeing software that was claiming to make strength & conditioning programming simple, I didn’t think twice about it.
 I was already using technology to make my job as a college strength coach “easier”.

 How could anything beat all of the freedom and abilities I had with Excel?
 I had spent a good deal of time designing, programming, and refining my own custom template system.
 I could create workout cards for an entire team with just a few clicks per athlete.
 From there it was inputting some data, printing, and finally, sorting the workout cards into the right folders.

 Prior to starting a career in strength and conditioning, I spent a decade as an IT professional.
 I used to be an Excel guy so I'm thoroughly familiar with it.
 But even after years designing training programs on spreadsheets, the process was still cumbersome and time-consuming.

 You can come up with impressive templates in Excel, but in the end, the program is for creating spreadsheets, not training programs.

 TeamBuildr, on the other hand, is a software made for creating, storing, and sending training programs.
 When you create a training program in TeamBuildr, you don’t have to spend any time changing the layout or adding visuals to help athletes better understand their workouts.
 When you start working in TeamBuildr, you’re immediately creating a program that’s instantly usable without wasting time on formatting.

 Two features that save you the most time creating programs in TeamBuildr are:

 #1.
 Exercise Tags

 These help you filter and instantly search your exercise bank/database as you type.
 Instantly searching a pre-defined exercise bank is possible in Excel, however you’ll have to take some time on the front-end creating categories of exercises, then filling in each list with specific exercises, and finally setting up drop-down lists and data validation references for each cell that needs to be able to access the exercise bank.